diegomura/react-pdf-site/docs/form.md

 | edit      |               If set to true allows the user to enter a value in the field                | _Boolean_ | _false_ |
 | noSpell   | If set to true and edit is set to true it tells the pdf viewer to not spellcheck the text | _Boolean_ | _false_ |

-For more attributes head to [Picker and FormList Attributes](#picker-and-formlist-attributes).
+For more attributes head to [Select and List Attributes](#select-and-list-attributes).

 <GoToExample name="picker-formlist" />

 ---

-### FormList
+### List

-The `<FormList />` element represents a scrollable list for the selection of predefined options.
+The `<List />` element represents a scrollable list for the selection of predefined options.

 #### Valid props

-For attributes head to [Picker and FormList Attributes](#picker-and-formlist-attributes).
+For attributes head to [Select and List Attributes](#select-and-list-attributes).

 <GoToExample name="picker-formlist" />

 ---

-### Picker and FormList Attributes
+### Select and List Attributes

-These attributes are shared by the picker and formlist elements.
+These attributes are shared by the Select and List elements.

 #### Valid props